noah-schechter/docs-remix/content/docs/Safety and Security/risk-model.md

 - Use multi-factor authentication, which makes it significantly harder for attackers to compromise your account.
 - Use an anonymous or pseudonymous username, which potentially lessens the consequences of an attacker breaking the confidentiality of our data.
 - Pay attention to account login emails from Atlos, and notify the Atlos team if you see an unexpected or suspicious login.
 - Periodically backup your Atlos data yourself.
 While we automatically backup all data on Atlos, we nonetheless encourage you to perform your own backups as well for your investigations.
-To facilitate this process, Atlos will send you an email on the 1st of every month with a link to export your data.

 #### Implications for our users
 In light of the risks associated with using Atlos, we recommend that you: